zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 - Use pinned commits or snapshots for stability in production.
 - Reserve bleeding-edge builds for testing and development.
 - Include download functions (`download_git` or `download_svn`)
-  directly in `Pkgfiles` for portability.
+  directly in `Pkgfile` for portability.

 ### 5.5.
 Tips and Best Practices